Introduction to Quantum Mechanics

 - This course is suitable for anyone interested in gaining an understanding of quantum physics, a theory that has had geniuses scratching their heads for almost 100 years, and for those who are interested in discovering how mathematics can be used to model nature.

 I've always felt that a lot of people see physics as "something clever people do".
-As if knowledge of the subject is only available to a handful of lucky individuals at the top of the intellectual ladder.
+As if knowledge of the subject is only available to a handful of lucky individuals at the top of the intellectual pyramid.